What should you know before buying stock in Bowlero Corp. (BOWL)

 Bowlero Corp.
 (BOWL) Insider Activity

-A total of 17 insider transactions have happened at Bowlero Corp.
-(BOWL) in the last six months, with sales accounting for 9 and purchases happening 8 times.
-The most recent transaction is an insider sale by Shannon Thomas F.,the company’sChief Executive Officer.
-SEC filings show that Shannon Thomas F. sold 353,261 shares of the company’s common stock on Feb 16 at a price of $14.99 per share for a total of $5.3 million.
-Following the sale, the insider now owns 0.42 million shares.
+A total of 19 insider transactions have happened at Bowlero Corp.
+(BOWL) in the last six months, with sales accounting for 10 and purchases happening 9 times.
+The most recent transaction is an insider sale by Parker Brett I.,the company’sChief Financial Officer.
+SEC filings show that Parker Brett I. sold 35,000 shares of the company’s common stock on Feb 17 at a price of $15.50 per share for a total of $0.54 million.
+Following the sale, the insider now owns 2.05 million shares.